Become a Pollworker

 The right to vote is one of our nation's oldest and most important entitlements, and with this right comes responsibility.
 Free and open elections are the basis on which this country was formed and you can make a difference by becoming a poll worker to help protect those freedoms.

 Because of COVID-19, New York is experiencing a critical shortage of poll workers.
 Historically, 55 percent of all New York’s poll workers are over the age of 60, making them especially vulnerable to the pandemic.
-This has resulted in a significant need for poll workers who are willing and able to assist with the administration of in-person voting during the November 3rd general election.
+This has resulted in a significant need for poll workers who are willing and able to assist with the administration of in-person voting during all elections.

 When are you needed?

-During Early Voting, October 24th to November 1st, and Election Day, November 3rd.
+For the general election during Early Voting, October 29th to November 6th, and Election Day, November 8th.

 What tasks will you perform as a poll worker?